Yasashari/C4-contest/tokemak1.md

+## Summary
-## call/delegatecall/staticcall does not check the contract existence.
+call/delegatecall/staticcall does not check the contract existence.
 Since call/delegatecall/staticcall returns true even if the contracts which are not not existing.

+## Vulnerability Detail

 Low-level calls call/delegatecall/staticcall return true even if the account called is non-existent (per EVM design).
 Solidity documentation warns: "The low-level functions call, delegatecall and staticcall return true as their first return value if the account called is non-existent, as part of the design of the EVM.
 Account existence must be checked prior to calling if needed.”

-There are few cases used the call/staticcall in the below contracts without checking the contract existance.
+There are few cases used the call/staticcall in the below contracts without checking the contract existence.

-## Proof of Concept
+## Impact
+Here it checked the address for nonzero but still low-level calls return true nonzero(address) nonexisting contracts.
+Checking only retune value success is not enough to evaluate transactions done correctly.
+So It should be checked for contract existence as well in order to confirm the transaction occurred correctly.

+## Code Snippet

        38              (bool success,) = address(vault).staticcall(abi.encodeWithSignature(funcSelector, poolId, fromAddress));
        39             if (!success) revert DataMismatch("fromAddress");